blittable/rustup/lesson_nine/README.md

 fn longest(x: &'a str, y: &'a str) -> &'a str ...
 ```

-So, they dropped the cases where it was obvious and gave the heruistics a French name, 'lifetime elision rules' so no one would ask anymore questions.
+So, 'they' dropped the cases where it was obvious and gave the heruistics a French name, 'lifetime elision rules' so no one would ask anymore questions.

 ## Homework